Lightning-AI/pytorch-lightning/src/lightning/data/README.md

 Here is the Data Prep Job UI from this [Studio](https://lightning.ai/lightning-ai/studios/use-or-explore-laion-400million-dataset) where we used 32 machines to download a 400 million images.

 <img alt="Lightning" src="https://pl-flash-data.s3.amazonaws.com/data-prep.jpg" width="800px" style="max-width: 100%;">

+# 🔑 Key Features

+## Multi-GPU / Multi-Node

+You have nothing to do, the StreamingDataset takes care of everything for you.
+It automatically make sure each rank receives different batch of data.

 ## Support yield